8 Types of Term Life Insurance

 Convertible Term Life Insurance

-A convertible term policy includes a built-in option to convert the coverage to a permanent life insurance policy, such as whole life or universal life, without submitting to a new medical exam.
+A convertible term policy includes a built-in option to convert to a permanent life insurance policy, such as whole life or universal life, without a new medical exam.
 If your health declines during the term, you retain the right to lock in permanent coverage at your original health classification.

 Renewable Term Life Insurance

-A renewable term life insurance policy lets you extend coverage at the end of each term without reapplying or taking a medical exam, guaranteeing continued access to coverage regardless of health changes.
+A renewable term life insurance policy lets you extend coverage at the end of each term without reapplying or taking a medical exam.
+Coverage continues regardless of health changes between terms.

-Renewable term premiums can increase with each renewal cycle because they reset based on your current age.
-Renewable term suits policyholders who need a bridge solution, have health uncertainty, or want to avoid another underwriting cycle.
+Premiums increase with each renewal because they reset based on your age at the time of renewal.
+Renewable term works best for policyholders who need a bridge solution, have health uncertainty or want to avoid another underwriting cycle.

 Group Term Life Insurance